sokoide/workshop/infra/iscsi_pv_en.md

 3. **Configure the iSCSI Target**

-    We will use `targetcli` interactively to configure the target.
+    We will use `targetcli` to configure the target.
+To make it easier to follow, we will specify a predictable IQN.

     ```bash
+    sudo targetcli /iscsi create iqn.2025-12.world.server:storage
+    sudo targetcli /backstores/fileio create disk01 /var/lib/iscsi_disk.img
-    sudo targetcli
+    sudo targetcli /iscsi/iqn.2025-12.world.server:storage/tpg1/luns create /backstores/fileio/disk01
     ```

-    Within the `targetcli` prompt (`/>`), execute the following commands in order.

-    ```bash
-    # 1. Register the image file as a fileio backstore
-    backstores/fileio create disk01 /var/lib/iscsi_disk.img

-    # 2. Create an iSCSI target (The IQN will be auto-generated)
-    # It will look something like iqn.2003-01.org.linux-iscsi.vm2.x8664:sn.xxxxxxxxxxxx
-    iscsi/ create

-    # (Reference) Check the created IQN
-    ls iscsi/

-    # 3. Add a LUN (Logical Unit Number) to the target
-    # Specify the IQN you noted from the previous step
-    iscsi/iqn.2003-01.org.linux-iscsi.vm2.x8664:sn.xxxxxxxxxxxx/tpg1/luns create /backstores/fileio/disk01

-    # 4. Set up an ACL (Access Control List) to allow access from VM1
+    Next, we will set up an ACL to allow access from VM1, but first, we need to find VM1's IQN.
-    # We don't know VM1's IQN yet, so we will configure this later.
-    # For now, let's go find VM1's IQN.
-    # (Keep this targetcli session open)
-    ```

 4. **Find VM1's IQN (on VM1)**